istio/istio.io/_docs/tutorial/00-setup.md

 ---
 title: Setup
-overview: The required setup steps for the learning modules of the tutorial.
+overview: The required setup instructions for the tutorial.

 order: 00